ggerganov/ggwave/examples/r2t2/README.md

 ```

 This will transmit the message `test` via sound through the buzzer.

-To receive the transmitted message, open the following page on your phone and put it near the speaker:
+To receive the transmitted message, open the following page on your phone and place it near the speaker:

 https://r2t2.ggerganov.com

+## Applications

+This tool can be useful when you need to transmit data from air-gapped machines.
+The hardware requirements are very low-cost - you only need a PC speaker.
+Automated scripts can be configured to periodically emit some data about the machine, which can be received by someone nearby running the `r2t2` receiver application.

 ## Requirements